-- Court Appearances.
-An employee who is subpoenaed as a witness on a scheduled work day in a case not involving his or her personal litigation, shall be granted administrative leave upon presentation of a subpoena.
-Any witness fees awarded shall be retained by the employee. - An employee subpoenaed as a witness or defendant on behalf of the City shall be considered to be on duty and be paid his or her regular salary and travel expenses, if applicable.
-Any fees awarded shall be returned to the City.

-- 3. An employee who appears as a witness, plaintiff or defendant due to personal litigation or criminal charges, or whose appearance is voluntary, shall be required to use annual leave, compensatory leave or leave without pay for such absence. - 4.
+- 1. Court Appearances.
+An employee who is subpoenaed as a witness on a scheduled work day in a case not involving his or her the employee's personal litigation, shall be granted administrative leave upon presentation of a subpoena.
+Any witness fees awarded shall be retained by the employee. - 2.
+An employee subpoenaed as a witness or defendant on behalf of the City shall be considered to be on duty and be paid his or her the employee's regular salary and travel expenses, if applicable.
+Any fees awarded shall be returned to the City. - 3.
+An employee who appears as a witness, plaintiff or defendant due to personal litigation or criminal charges, or whose appearance is voluntary, shall be required to use annual leave, compensatory leave or leave without pay for such absence. - 4.
 An employee who attends court for a portion of a scheduled work day shall report to work after being released by the Court.